 That’s the backstory of AirVPN, which promises its users “the air to breathe the real internet”, so we decided to put it to the test for ourselves.

-AirVPN has a strong, minimal logging policy which doesn't record any personally identifiable data.
-It also has a strong record of over a decade without logging or security scandals.
+AirVPN has a minimal logging policy which doesn't record any personally identifiable data.
+It's also a trusted VPN service with a strong record of over a decade without logging or security scandals.
+To improve its privacy rating, AirVPN needs to provide evidence of its zero-logs policy beyond what it claims in writing.

 AirVPN has been around for over eleven years, formed in Italy in 2010 by a small group of activists and hackers, with the help of two lawyers.
 In that time it’s never faced any security scandals or been bought out by a larger company.